2015 — CT/US

 Tiffany Dacheux Paradigm

-2. I do not care if you sit, stand, or perform yoga poses while you speak.
-I vaguely care that you remain in the room, but other than that, I'm good.
+I really do not care if you sit, stand, or perform yoga poses while you speak.
+I vaguely care that you remain in the room, and do not want you to touch me/your opponent but other than that pick your own position.

-2. I do not like theory.
-Please don't run it unless there is literally NO OTHER WAY to respond to your opponent's arguments.
-I'll (try to) evaluate it if I have to...
-I may not evaluate it the way you want or expect since I am not familiar with it.
-If you are looking for a lucid or engaging oral critique on theory, you should find a different judge.
+I do not like theory.
+I find it unnecessarily complicated and usually designed to make debate inaccessible (especially to those who are likely already crowded out of this forum in some other way).
+Please don't run it unless there you see literally NO OTHER WAY to respond to your opponent's arguments.
+Even then, I may not evaluate it the way you want or expect.
+If you planning to run dense or tricky theory, you should find a different judge.

 Nick DiBartolo Paradigm